Top casinos offering online slots

 For instance, if you bet a total of $240 on Horns bets, then $60 will be wagered on each number.
 If 12 or 2 is rolled, this pays 30 to 1, which means you will get $7,200.
 Numbers 11 and 3 pay half of that (15 to 1).

 (f) Horn High Bets

-When you make a horn bet, the wager amount is apportioned equally among the four numbers.
-However, you can make one of them a Horn High number by doubling your bet on the said number.
+When you make a horn bet, the wager amount is distributed equally among the four numbers.
+However, you can make one of them a Horn High number by doubling your bet on that said number.

 (g) World Bets

-This is sometimes referred to as the Whirl Bet.
+This is sometimes called the Whirl Bet.
 This is a combo that allows you to bet on Any Seven and Horn bets, bringing your total individual bets to 5.
-As such, your bet can be wagered in multiples of $5, quite like the Horn High bets.
+As such, your bet can be wagered in multiples of $5, which is quite like the Horn High bets.

 If a 7 is rolled by the shooter, for instance, then Any Seven bet wins and the other 4 Horn bets lose.
 Any Seven bet pays at 4 to 1, while Horn bet pays as shown above.